syncfusion-content/uwp-docs/uwp/Radial-Menu/Populating-Items.md

 ### Display Member Path

-DisplayMemberPath property of the SfRadialMenu used to define which business model property needs to be displayed inside the header of the SfRadialMenu items.
+DisplayMemberPath property of the UWP Radial Menu used to define which business model property needs to be displayed inside the header of the UWP Radial Menu items.

 {% highlight xaml %}